Information for patients

-Hearing aids can be left in-situ throughout the procedure.
+Hearing aids can left in-situ throughout the procedure.

 To put you at ease you will be given intravenous analgesic (painkillers) and sedatives.
-The medicine will be given via a cannula (small tube) in your hand or arm.
-It will relax you and may make you drowsy but will not put you to sleep.
-You will be able to hear and respond to any instructions given to you.
+The medicine given via a cannula (small tube) in your hand or arm.
+It will relax you and may make you drowsy but will not put you to sleep. able to hear and respond to any instructions given to you.

 You may want to bring something to read – don’t forget your reading glasses, as you will need to sign your consent form.